trufflesuite/truffle/packages/truffle-artifactor/README.md

 ```

+Just like Web3, the contract abstraction will need a reference to your Web3 provider.
+You'll receive errors if you try to make a trasation without a Web3 provider set.

 See [Interacting With Your Contracts](https://github.com/ConsenSys/ether-pudding#interacting-with-your-contracts) below for details on how to use the newly created `MyContract` object.

 ### Interacting With Your Contracts